-If you wish to make a request associated with any of the rights listed above, contact firstname.lastname@example.org or BEIS using the contact details at the bottom of this notice.
+If you wish to make a request associated with any of the rights listed above, contact email@example.com or DESNZ using the contact details at the bottom of this notice.

 Your personal data will not be processed outside the UK and European Economic Area (EEA), or by an international organisation.

-As personal data shared with BEIS will be stored on their IT infrastructure, and shared with their data processors Microsoft and Amazon Web Services, your data may be transferred and stored securely outside the European Economic Area.
+As personal data shared with DESNZ will be stored on their IT infrastructure, and shared with their data processors Microsoft and Amazon Web Services, your data may be transferred and stored securely outside the European Economic Area.
 Where that is the case it will be subject to equivalent legal protection.
-Please contact BEIS for details of how they protect your data.
+Please contact DESNZ for details of how they protect your data.

 If you consider that your personal data has been misused or mishandled, you may make a complaint to the data Protection officer at ELDC in the first instance (at the email address below).
 If not satisfied with the response you can complain to the Information Commissioner, who is an independent regulator.
 The Information Commissioner can be contacted at: